-- (a) the taxpayer used a SARS electronic filing service for the objection and has an electronic filing page; - (b) the taxpayer has specified an address required under subrule (2)(c); or - (c) SARS is in possession of the current address of the taxpayer.
+the taxpayer used a SARS electronic filing service for the objection and has an electronic filing page;

+- (b) the taxpayer has specified an address required under subrule (2)(c); or - (c) SARS is in possession of the current address of the taxpayer.

-(5) [A taxpayer who receives a notice of invalidity may within 20 days of delivery of the notice submit a new objection without having to apply to SARS for an extension under section 104(4).]
+(5) A taxpayer who receives a notice of invalidity in respect of an objection lodged within the 80 day period may within 20 days of delivery of the notice submit a new objection without having to apply to SARS for an extension under section 104(4).

-(6) If the taxpayer [fails to submit a new objection or submits a new objection which fails to comply with the requirements of subrule (2) within the 20 day period] receives notice of an invalid objection, the taxpayer may thereafter [only] submit a new and valid objection together with, if required, an application to SARS for an extension of the period for objection under section 104(4).
+(6) If the taxpayer fails to submit a new objection or submits a new objection which fails to comply with the requirements of subrule (2) within the 20 day period, the taxpayer may thereafter only submit a new and valid objection together with, if required, an application to SARS for an extension of the period for objection under section 104(4).